Grey Goose (song)

-"Grey Goose" is a traditional American folk song.
+"Grey Goose" (Roud 11684) is a traditional American folk song.
 Its subject is a preacher who hunts and captures a grey goose for dinner on a Sunday.
 He tries to kill the goose prior to eating it, but no matter how hard he tries, he cannot kill it, the implication being that he had not properly observed the Sabbath (however, there are other folk songs which may or may not have existed before this song that feature a Grey Goose, but not a preacher, that have a similar theme of the grey goose being indestructible).
 The various methods the preacher used to unsuccessfully kill the grey goose were, in order according to the song: